Alternative Therapies For Bipolar Disorder

 CAM approaches can be an essential part of a comprehensive treatment plan for bipolar disorder.

-CAM techniques such as nutritional supplements, acupuncture, and yoga, for example, can be safe and effective ways to help manage mood swings and reduce symptoms of stress and depression.
-However, it is advisable to consult a mental health professional before starting any of these alternative techniques.
+CAM techniques such as nutritional supplements, acupuncture, and yoga, for example, can be safe and effective ways to help individuals manage mood swings and reduce symptoms of stress and depression.
+However, consult a mental health professional before starting alternative techniques that involve physical changes to the body.
+Below are a few CAM techniques to consider.

 Mindfulness meditation